 Babies communicate through sight, sound, and smiles from early on.

 Yet, fully-fledged words at 2 months would be impressive.

 The first words usually – although not always – come a bit later.

 What can you expect at the 2 to 3-month mark?

-Their first vowel sounds – ‘oohs and ‘aaahs” – aren’t far away.
+Their first vowel sounds – ‘oohs and ‘aahs” – aren’t far away.

 After this success, things start slowly to sound a little more like words.

-Don’t mistake it for ‘mama’ or ‘dada’ though – although it might sound like it.
+But they’re not yet a talking baby.
+Don’t mistake these noises for ‘mama’ or ‘dada’ – although it might sound like it.